Alphalaneous/RAM-Limiter/README.md

 With this mod, you can set the limit from 128 MiB to any higher value.

-For example: 1 GiB is 1024 MiB, and by defualt, this is set to a limit of 4 GiB (4096 MiB).
+For example: 1 GiB is 1024 MiB, and by default, this is set to a limit of 4 GiB (4096 MiB).